 Staircase To Another World

-Most of the sources I’ve found for this ritual — usually titled something like, “How To Go To Another World By Stairs” — are Korean, rather than Japanese.
+Most of the sources I’ve found for what I’ve opted to call Staircase To Another World — usually titled something like, “How To Go To Another World By Stairs” — are Korean, rather than Japanese.
 That doesn’t necessarily mean that it’s limited to use in Korea, though; after all, the Elevator Game has been present in both places much longer than it has in the United States and other English-speaking regions.
 But in any event, you can find it on Korean social media and community sites like Instiz and Naver, where it seems to have be proliferating since at least 2011.

 The building you choose to perform this ritual in must satisfy several specific conditions: The building must have at least five floors, and there must be at least three cases — one running up each side and one positioned in the center of the building — each with four flights of stairs apiece.
 It’s also possible that the building must have three different entrances — again, one on each side and one in the center — but it’s unclear to me whether that’s an absolute requirement or not.
 It’s generally recommended that the game be played in a school building, as these buildings typically satisfy all the necessary conditions.

 To play, you must first enter the building on the right side and take the right-hand staircase to the third floor.
 Then go to the center staircase and go down to the first floor.
 Then go the left staircase and go up to the second floor.
 Now, return to the right staircase and go up to the fourth floor.
 Next, return to the center staircase and go down to the third floor.
 Then, lastly, return to the left staircase and go up to the fifth floor.
 Once you arrive, you should feel something… different.
 That’s the indication that it worked — that you’ve made it to another world.
 Just know that you might not be able to make it back afterwards.